 The maximum credit risk exposure of financial asset is the carrying amount of the financial asset as shown in the statement of financial position which relates to cash in bank.
 The credit risk for cash in bank is considered negligible since the counterparty is a reputable bank with high quality external credit rating.
-Cash in bank are insured by the Philippine Deposit Insurance Corporation (PDIC) up to a maximum of P0.5 million for every depositor per banking institution.
+Cash in bank are insured by the Philippine Deposit Insurance Corporation up to a maximum of P1.0 million for every depositor per banking institution.
+Management determines possible impairment based on the related parties' ability to repay the receivables upon demand at the reporting date taking into consideration historical defaults of the related parties.
+Management assessed that the outstanding balances from related parties as of December 31, 2024 and 2023 is recoverable since the related parties have the capacity to pay the balances upon demand and there were no historical defaults.
+Hence, the losses are deemed negligible.